 presented in the paper, and discuss some other non-parametric tests and

-results eg. Permutation tests, that can be seen as an alternative to
+results eg. Permutation tests, which can be seen as an alternative to

 making certain assumptions and finding surprises in the data.
 No attempt

-has been made to look into the biological aspects and validity of
+has been made to investigate from the biological aspects and validity of

-certain assumptions related to them.
+certain assumptions associated with them.
 We did not search the literature for other methods for fraud detection.
 We do believe that permutation tests have promise, as demonstrated by calculations we present.

-We review the paper in the spirit of promoting reproducibility of research and attempt to replicate the authors' work.
+We review the paper in the spirit of promoting reproducibility of research and attempting to replicate the authors' work.
 We also discuss other methods to identify anomalies, and present results based on our analysis using Permutation Tests.
-Permutation tests are consistent with the aim of the paper--providing simple tools to detect anomalies--and validate the results in the paper, leading to the same conclusions.
+Permutation tests are consistent with the aim of the paper--providing simple tools to detect anomalies--and validate the results in the paper, which lead to the same conclusions.

 We offer a minor suggestion: we would have found the paper easier to read if the sections and subsections had been numbered; reorganization of some of the material would have helped, too.
-Next, we discuss the problem set up considered by the authors, and make some remarks on the methods used.
-In Section~\ref{reproducibility-of-results} we replicate authors' work and results to some extent.
+Next, we discuss the problem set up considered by the authors, and make some comments on the methods used.
+In Section~\ref{reproducibility-of-results} we replicate the authors' work and results to some extent.

-In Section~\ref{our-analysis}, TODO rewrite:we discuss some gaps as a reader and attempt to take a step back and do some tests, and point the gaps in the work and how to address them using statistical methods.
+In Section~\ref{our-analysis}, TODO rewrite(what is this) :we discuss and point out some gaps as a reader and attempt to take a step back and conduct additional tests using statistical methods

 We conclude with some remarks in Section~\ref{conclusion}.

-The paper begins by voicing a growing concern towards ``Scientific fraud
+The paper begins by voicing a growing concern towards the topic ``Scientific fraud

 and Plagiarism'' in the scientific community and is successful in

-sending a strong message.
-The authors present some statistical figures and point the existence of easy statistical tools to detect fabricated data and ignorance about the tools.
+advocating a strong message.
+The authors present some statistical figures and illustrate the existence of easy statistical tools to detect fabricated data and ignorance related to the tools.

-The authors examine patterns in radio-biological data.
+The authors examine the patterns in radio-biological data.
 They find that data reported by one of 10 researchers, the "RTS," is suspicious.

 They perform three different